Enjoy Environmentally-Friendly Activities in Lynchburg

 By Brandy Centolanza

-In celebration of Earth Day, April 22, 2021, consider turning your next visit to Lynchburg into an environmentally friendly journey.
-Here are some suggestions for ways you can help the planet while making the most of your trip.
+For the eco-conscious traveler, consider turning your next visit to Lynchburg into an environmentally friendly journey.
+Here are some suggestions for ways you can help the planet while making the most of your trip and supporting eco-friendly businesses.

 Go Vehicle Free